Sunday 5 April 2015

 Holdmann broke down AKs (the earths?) potential renewable resources into six major categories: biomass, ocean, wind, solar, hydro, and geothermal.

-power relies on adequate water flow into (and back out of) the ground, as well as a source of cool water or air to create the temperature differential needed to make the power.
+Even geothermal could be affected, she said.
+Geothermal power relies on adequate water flow into (and back out of) the ground, as well as a source of cool water or air to create the temperature differential needed to make the power.

 Holdmann finished with a slide showing the six categories.
 She said she had planned to tack some arrows on them showing which would likely do well and which would do less well, but canned that idea when she realized that almost all of them could be affected positively or negatively by climate change.